likeyi19/Descartes/README.md

 ## Tutorial

-### Demo

-We provide a [quick-start notebook](https://github.com/likeyi19/Descartes/blob/main/code/demo.ipynb) which describes the fundamentals in detail and reproduces the results of Cofea.
+We provide a [quick-start notebook](https://github.com/likeyi19/Descartes/blob/main/code/tutorial.ipynb) which describes the fundamentals in detail and reproduces the results of Cofea.

 ### Descartes